exercism/csharp/exercises/practice/collatz-conjecture/.approaches/sequence/content.md

 ```

 In the second step, the `Sequence()` method is called with `number` as its argument.
-This method returns a sequence of numbers (`IEnumerable<int>`), which are the numbers one gets by repeated application of the algorithm (excluding the number we start with).
+This method returns the sequence of numbers (`IEnumerable<int>`) one gets by repeated application of the algorithm (excluding the number we start with).
-Then, we count the amount of numbers within the sequence to get the right answer:
+Then, we count the amount of numbers within that sequence to get the right answer:

 | Number | Sequence               | Count |
 | ------ | ---------------------- | ----- |